What is melanoma?

 - Immunotherapy.
 This treatment helps your immune system fight cancer.
 The medicine may be spread on the melanoma or injected into it.
 Or it may be injected into a vein or under the skin.

 - Targeted therapy.
-These medicines attack only cancer cells, not normal cells.
+These medicines target cancer cells and may cause less harm to normal cells.
 They help keep cancer from growing or spreading.
 Some of these medicines target a specific gene in the cancer cells.
 If you have a gene that can be targeted, you may be given one or more of these medicines.
 They are usually given as pills.

 Treatment for metastatic or recurrent cancer